The Abortion Pill

 Misoprostol is the second drug in the medical abortion process, typically administered 48 hours later.
 Misoprostol softens the cervix and causes uterine contractions to expel the contents of the uterus.
 If mifepristone has not ended the life of the baby, expelling it will.
 Passing the uterine contents typically occurs within a few hours or up to 2 weeks though bleeding may occur for up to two weeks.

-- A physical exam is given by the healthcare provider about 7-14 days later to ensure the abortion is complete and that there are no immediate complications.
+The FDA requires a physical exam 7-14 days later to confirm complete abortion and ensure that there are no immediate complications.

 The following describes some of the developmental steps of the baby during the time frame when a woman is eligible for a medication abortion.

-There is a 50% chance of continuing a healthy pregnancy if therapy is started within 72 hours of taking mifepristone.
+There is a 64-68% chance of continuing a healthy pregnancy if therapy is started within 72 hours of taking mifepristone.
+There is a greater chance of continuing a healthy pregnancy if therapy is received closer to when the mifepristone was taken.
 See Abortion Pill Reversal for details.

 1 Mifeprex (mifepristone) Label (2016), Table 4.
 Retrieved from